Keyboard shortcuts

 • collect to collect all licenses into an output folder, this would be done manually and the license folder commited as part of the repository

-• as part of a continuous integration system, or as a pre-commit hook, a diff should be run to check the licenses folder hasn't missed any licenses added by new dependencies
+• as part of a continuous integration system, or as a pre-commit hook, a diff should be run to check the licenses folder hasn't missed any licenses added by new dependencies or removed by removing dependencies

 This is provided as a convenience to help with collecting and reviewing open-source licenses.
 It does not guarantee compliance with all legal licensing requirements.
 It is the user's responsibility to ensure that all applicable licenses are collected, reviewed and adhered to.
 The authors and contributors of this tool accept no liability for missing, incomplete or inaccurate licenses files, or for any consequences arising from its use.